-American Literature Between the Civil War and WW I
+American Literature Between the Civil War

 Significant Historical Dates:

 1868: 14th Amendment to Constitution (declares all U. S. born people U. S. citizens)

 1870: 15th Amendment ensures right to vote to citizens of all races

 1877: Federal troops removed from southern states (end of Reconstruction, less protection for rights of African Americans in southern states)

 1895: Booker T. Washington gives Atlanta Compromise speech

 1896: Plessy v.
 Ferguson Supreme Court case upholds principle of separate but equal (allowing racial segregation)